How Corporate Lawyers Can Help SMEs in Singapore

 Here are some factors to consider before you make your selection:

-- Experience: Ideally, you will want to find a lawyer who understands your business and has had experience dealing with other firms in the same field, and who has expertise in the special regulatory requirements of your industry.
+- Experience: Ideally, you will want to find a lawyer who understands your business and has had experience dealing with other firms in the same field.
+The lawyer should also have expertise in the special regulatory requirements of your industry.

-- Specialisation: Some lawyers devote themselves to practising in a specific field (e.g. project financing, banking, or mergers and acquisitions).
+- Specialisation: Some corporate lawyers devote themselves to practising in a specific field (e.g. project financing, banking or mergers and acquisitions).
 Others handle a broad range of matters in multiple fields.
-Whom you choose depends on whether you require advice in a one-off matter, or general recurring advice in the course of your business dealings across a range of issues.
+Which lawyer you choose depends on whether you require advice in a one-off matter, or general recurring advice in the course of your business dealings across a range of issues.

-- Resourcefulness: No lawyer can be an expert in every area of law – but a great lawyer can find an answer to any issue he is met with and become an expert in that field within a short period of time.
+- Resourcefulness: No lawyer can be an expert in every area of law – but a great lawyer can find an answer to any issue he is met with and become knowledgeable in that field within a short period of time.

 - Referrals: Great referrals from their past clients are the best form of quality assurance.

 - Timeliness and responsiveness: It is not unheard of that some lawyers take on more cases than they can handle.
-If your solicitor takes days to answer your emails and has a schedule packed two weeks in advance, it may be time to consider a change.
+If your corporate lawyer takes days to answer your emails and has a schedule packed two weeks in advance, it may be time to consider a change of lawyers.